earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-intro/2016-12-06-raster07-crop-raster.md

 After completing this tutorial, you will be able to:

-* Crop a raster dataset in R using a vector extent object derived from a shapefile.
+* Crop a raster dataset in `R` using a vector extent object derived from a shapefile.
-* Open a shapefile in R.
+* Open a shapefile in `R`.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need